dystopian-games/project-fiter/CONTRIBUTING.md

 One child of the *manifest*.
 It typically holds:
 * data - This holds the file or directory
   - type : attribute - This holds the particular type, directory | file
-  - file : element - This might hold a file in that particular directory
+  - filename : attribute - This might hold a file in that particular directory
   - data : element - This holds any another directories (recursive).
 ##### Automatic patch creation (APC)
 ETA: *unspecified*